Binary and Multinomial Logistic Regression as GLMs and Neural Networks

 5. Softmax regression as neural network

 Softmax can also be seen as a neural network with only a single layer of neuron, with the number of neurons in this layer being the number of total classes.
-Each neuron in this layer has its own linear part, where the weight matrix wiw_i and offset bib_i are unique.
+Each neuron in this layer has its own linear part, where the weight matrix wi and offset bi are unique.
 The outputs of these neurons would go into a non-linear activation function (can be viewed as the generalized version of the sigmoid function).
-This activation function gg is determined by mapping the natural parameter of the exponential family to the canonical parameter that parameterizes the probability distribution of a single multinomial trial.
-The predicted y^\hat{y} is a nn-vector where n equals the total number of neurons/classes.
+This activation function g is determined by mapping the natural parameter of the exponential family to the canonical parameter that parameterizes the probability distribution of a single multinomial trial.
+The predicted y^ is a n-vector where n equals the total number of neurons/classes.

 5. Loss function for softmax regression